Have you ever picked up a book with lots of lush prose? I have — both the good and the bad kind.

 Is that a bad thing?

-When writers overly embellish their prose, the writing becomes distracting, which detracts from the actual content.
+When writers overly embellish their prose beyond what the story calls for, the writing becomes distracting.
 It often may not match the scene, character, or story.
 It’s just excessive description for the sake of it, which can come across as amateurish, or self-indulgent on the part of the writer.

 Excessive use of figurative language can also make the writing confusing, as the writer may be more concerned with sounding impressive than with communicating their ideas effectively.